North East England 1920-1938

 Mar 8, 1933 – Over 70,000 at Derby game

-A Wednesday evening football crowd of 75,118 turn up to watch Sunderland play Derby County in the Sixth Round replay of the FA Cup at the club’s Roker Park ground.
+A Wednesday evening football crowd of 75,118 turn up to watch Sunderland play Derby County in the Sixth Round replay of the FA Cup at Sunderland’s Roker Park ground.
 With the stadium full and the crowd growing restless and spilling onto the pitch, the kick off was brought forward by quarter of an hour.
 Thousands were locked outside.
 Sunderland lose 1-0 leaving only the gate receipts as a cause for celebration.
-It is the biggest attendance at a football match in North East England and will for a long time be England’s biggest attendance for a mid week game (eclipsed by Tottenham Hotspur’s tenancy of Wembley Stadium for UEFA cup matches in 2016).
+It is the biggest attendance at a football match in North East England and will for a long time be England’s biggest attendance for a mid week game (eclipsed by London side Tottenham Hotspur’s tenancy of Wembley Stadium for UEFA cup matches in 2016).

 1933 – Hebburn workforce reduced